 Two fifths of women and a fifth of men in the UK say they have experienced unwanted sexual behaviour at work, an in-depth poll for the BBC has found.

 The Employment Appeal Tribunal (EAT) has held that the employer acted in breach of the implied term to maintain trust and confidence by giving a misleading reason for the employee's dismissal.

 A model contract clause setting out an executive director's specific duties and responsibilities, including compliance with the company's articles of association, and statutory, fiduciary and common law duties, as well as avoiding conflicts of interest.

-Updated to include information on Hartley and others v King Edward VI College, in which the Supreme Court considered the rate of deduction from pay in respect of a one-day strike.
+Updated to include information on Tillman v Egon Zehnder Ltd, in which the Court of Appeal considered the enforceability of a post-termination restraint clause.

 HR and legal information and guidance relating to contracts of employment.